Wy477-P/UDE/README.md

 Update v1.2 - Increase responsiveness of UDP and decreased executable size.

 ## HOW TO USE ##
 To setup, just download the zip under releases in github.
 Then, extract the contents into whatever folder you'd like.
+For linux users, download the scripts from "Original scripts" in the main code.

 All you really gotta do to use things in this program is set up the config file to your liking.
 Try not to mess up the formatting since it may cause unexpected errors.